documentationfor yFiles for HTML 3.0.0.1

 clickSelectableItems can only constrain selectableItems further.

 Multiple items can easily be selected at once with marquee selection or lasso selection.
-Both selection modes work by holding the left mouse button on an empty canvas area and dragging the mouse or long press and drag using touch devices.
-Marquee selection will show a rectangular area in which all items will be selected when the mouse button / touch pointer is released.
-Lasso selection will show a freehand path within which all items will be selected when the mouse button / touch pointer is released.
+Both selection modes work by holding the left mouse button on an empty canvas area and dragging the mouse, or long-pressing and dragging using touch devices.
+Marquee selection will show a rectangular area in which all items will be selected when the mouse button or touch pointer is released.
+Lasso selection will show a freehand path within which all items will be selected when the mouse button or touch pointer is released.

-There is also a shortcut for selecting all items, Ctrl+A, as well as for deselecting all items again, Ctrl+Shift ⇧+A.
+There is also a shortcut for selecting all items, Ctrl+A, as well as for deselecting all items, Ctrl+Shift ⇧+A.

 Bulk selection interactions